 Barbara has more than 25 years’ experience helping professionals survive and thrive their stressful jobs.

 Barbara offers a composite of experience, research and practical application that promotes wellness.

 With a humorous interactive teaching style, she delivers highly content-filled, interactive seminars, keynotes and trainings that are consistently top rated.

 Barbara is featured in an Emmy Award winning documentary, Fatal Mistakes, narrated by Mariette Hartley where she shares the story of her father’s suicide while pregnant with triplets.

 Barbara is the author of But I Didn’t Say Goodbye: Helping children and families after a suicide and the 30 hour continuing education course book for Nurses, Death, Dying and Bereavement: Providing compassion during a time of need.

 She is the co-author of the Compassion Fatigue: Vicarious trauma training curriculum for the Department of Justice: Office for Victims of Crime.

 Barbara is a contributing writer in Coaching for Results: Expert advice from 25 international coaches; Keys to a Good Life: Wisdom to unlock your power within; Thin Threads: Grief and renewal; and Fresh Grief: Inspirational storiesfrom opentohope.com.

-Meeting planners consider her easy to work with while planning the program and consistently ask her to come back for additional events.
+Meeting planners consider Barbara easy to work with while planning the program and consistently ask her to come back for additional events.